MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/migrate-com-to-web-addins.md

 5. **Initiate web add-in development**.
 If native Outlook capabilities don't meet your needs, reach out to your partners or internal developer teams (if there are internally developed COM add-ins) to initiate web add-in development.
 Here are some resources you can share with your partners or developers to start building web add-ins.
-   - [Develop Outlook add-ins for the new Outlook for Windows](/office/dev/add-ins/outlook/one-outlook): this document has details on the supported and unsupported COM add-in scenarios in the web add-ins platform.
+   - [Develop Outlook add-ins for the new Outlook for Windows](/office/dev/add-ins/outlook/one-outlook): This document has details on the supported and unsupported COM add-in scenarios in the web add-ins platform.
    - [Build your first Outlook add-in - Office Add-ins](/office/dev/add-ins/quickstarts/outlook-quickstart?tabs=yeomangenerator)
    - [Tutorial: Build a message compose Outlook add-in - Office Add-ins](/office/dev/add-ins/tutorials/outlook-tutorial)
    - [Outlook add-in APIs](/office/dev/add-ins/outlook/apis)